Kilimanjaro Climb Rongai Route

 Tour Overview

-With its gentle gradient and sense of unspoilt wilderness, the Rongai Route approaches Kilimanjaro from the north and is less crowded than the most popular trails.
+With a gentle gradient and untouched wilderness, the Rongai Route approaches Kilimanjaro from the north and is less crowded than the most popular trails.
 We trek through farmlands, forest and alpine moorlands as we approach the beautiful summit cone.
-This route allows an extra day for acclimatisation under the imposing spires of Mawenzi, before the arduous final ascent.
-The final climb begins in darkness but our reward is an incomparable dawn vista over the sweeping East African plains.
+This route allows an extra day for acclimatisation under the imposing spires of Mawenzi before the arduous final ascent.
+The last climb begins in darkness but our reward is an incomparable dawn vista over the sweeping East African plains.
+Better yet, we'll donate £25 to the Mountain Lioness Project for each person who books this trip. ...more ...less

 Highlights

-• The Rongai route is much less crowded than Marangu and Machame routes
+• Rongai is less crowded than other routes on the mountain

 • An extra acclimatisation day increasing the chances of summit success